 Note

-- Copy the Powershell code below in a file called DisableChangePassword.ps1.
-Replace the name of the local user account from cloudinfra101 with the user account you want to configure.
+- Copy below PowerShell code and replace the name of the local user account cloudinfra101 with the user account you want to configure.
+Save the PowerShell script as DisableChangePassword.ps1.

 <# .DESCRIPTION This script disables "User must Change password at next logon" flag for a specified local user account Author: Jatin Makhija Website: cloudinfra.net Version: 1.0.0 #> # Bind to the local user account $usr = [ADSI]"WinNT://$env:ComputerName/cloudinfra101,user" # Set the 'PasswordExpired' property to 0 disable "User must Change password at next logon" $usr.PasswordExpired = 0 # Save the changes $usr.SetInfo() # Optionally, display a message indicating the change was made Write-Host "The password expiration status for user 'cloudinfra101' has been updated."